gilfusion/vb-textbook/Unit2/3_ObjectsMethods.md

 In computer science, an **object** is any entity that can be manipulated by the commands of a programming language, such as a value, variable, function, or data structure .
 For our purposes, an object is a package of related features and options that you can use and customize in your program.

 ## Methods
 To perform actions with an object, you must use one of its **methods**.
 A method is a subprogram associated with an object.
 In Visual Basic, to use a method, type the name of the object, followed by a dot, followed by the name of the method.
 (This is called dot notation.)
 Some methods require additional information, called **arguments**, in order to run.
 If the method you are using needs an argument or arguments, place them in a list, separated by commas and surrounded by parentheses.
-Each argument will be an expression.
+Each argument will be an expression.[¹](#footnote1)
-* <span style="color: darkgray">(Some programmers will also use the term "**parameter**" to refer to an argument.
-There are subtle differences between a parameter and an argument - technically, a parameter is where the information goes inside the method.
-We will cover this in more detail later when we get to making our own methods.)</span>

 ### Examples
 ```vb
 System.Console.Clear